 If you carry an Android phone but own an iPad and a Windows laptop, you will want a VPN with multi-software compatibility.

 It never hurts for your VPN to be able to hook up to more than one device.

-Most travelers carry at least 2 devices on them – a phone, computer or tablet.
+Most travelers carry at least 2 devices: a phone, computer, or tablet.

-Ensuring coverage for all your devices also ensure smooth data transfers between them.
+Ensuring coverage for all your devices also ensures smooth data transfers between them.